Vic: Claimant Prepares s18(2) Notice

 Service of s.18(2) Notice

 Claimants should type the notice on letterhead, complete the date and $ fields and sign the notification.
 The most common method of service is fax to the respondent's ordinary place of business.
+Email to the respondent's address may be used if this is the normal mode of communication.

 The claimant should ensure that the full page fax journal report is retained in the event of a dispute as to the date of service or whether the notification was served at all.
 All fax machines provide at least three journal report options.